ShubhamDhumal41/Lip-Syncronization/README.md

 Video - https://openinapp.co/5cwva
 Audio - https://openinapp.co/o9vuj

+#Getting Started
+#Ensure you have a video file (e.g., TechNews.mp4) and an audio file (e.g., output10.wav) that you want to lip-sync.
+#Update the video_path and audio_path variables in the lip_sync.py script to point to your respective video and audio files:

 # Storing Paths to video and audio files
 video_path = "path/to/video.mp4"
 audio_path = "path/to/audio.wav"